CADindustries/studicad-docs/docs/source/docs/getting_started/getting_started.rst

 Where to begin?

-First you need to download robocadSim and run it. `Latest version. <https://github.com/CADindustries/robocadSim/tree/robocadSim_v1.3>`__
+First you need to have VMX and Titan with **firmwarecad** software.
+If you are not from Russia or Estonia you can lick my ass and then maybe I will give this firmwares to you.

-I hope you have already chosen the language with which you will program your robot and the IDE for it.
+Then you should choose IDE where you will write your programs - **NetBeans** or **IntelliJ**.

-You can read how to start using libraries for the selected language `here. <https://robocadsim.readthedocs.io/en/latest/docs/all_docs/lib_docs/index.html>`__
+You can read how to start using **picad4j** libraries for the selected IDE.

-Write a program, turn on the robot and run the code!
+Write a program, turn on the robot and run the code using **shufflecad**!